 As part of the Croydon Private Rented Property Licence scheme, all registered properties will be inspected at least once within the first five years of the scheme.
 The inspection will involve an officer visiting the property and conducting a number of checks.
-The aim of this pack is to help you prepare for the inspections.
+The aim of this pack and booklet is to help you prepare for the inspections.

 A gas certificate should be available to your tenants.

 We recommend that carbon monoxide detectors are provided if there are gas appliances in a property.
 Please be aware that this is a legal requirement if there is a solid fuel appliance e.g. coal in the property.

 The Health and Safety Executive provide information on maintaining electrical equipment safely.